basho/basho_docs/source/languages/en/riak/ops/advanced/backends/leveldb.md

 ## Overview

 [eLevelDB](https://github.com/basho/eleveldb) is an Erlang application that encapsulates [LevelDB](http://code.google.com/p/leveldb/), an open-source, on-disk key/value store created by Google Fellows Jeffrey Dean and Sanjay Ghemawat.

 LevelDB is a relatively new entrant into the growing list of key/value database libraries, but it has some very interesting qualities that we believe make it an ideal candidate for use in Riak.
 LevelDB's storage architecture is more like [BigTable's](http://en.wikipedia.org/wiki/BigTable) memtable/sstable model than it is like Bitcask.
 This design and implementation provide the possibility of a storage engine without Bitcask's RAM limitation.

+**Note**: Riak uses a fork of LevelDB.
+The code can be found [on Github](https://github.com/basho/leveldb).

+{{#2.0.0-}}
 Riak 1.2 introduced changes in eLevelDB that allow users to tune LevelDB performance for the kinds of "large data" environments that are typical in Riak deployments.
+{{/2.0.0-}}

-### Strengths:
+### Strengths

 * License